 A Hamiltonian $\ham$ is \emph{latently symmetric} if there exists an isospectral reduction $\ISR{S}{\ham}$ with a symmetry, that is, which commutes with a group of matrices $\{M\}$ independent of $\lambda$.
-We now demonstrate this concept by means of the simple $6$-site Hamiltonian $\ham$ depicted in \cref{fig:introductoryExample} \textbf{(a)}.
-This Hamiltonian illustrates the minimal prototype of a system with non-trivial latent symmetry. $\ham$ is parametrized by three real coupling parameters $h_{i} \ne 0$, $i \in \{1,2,3\}$ and two on-site potentials $v_{1},v_{2}$, and its eigenvalue spectrum contains two doubly degenerate eigenvalues for any choice of these parameters.
-Since $\ham$ is real and invariant under permutations which cyclically permute sets of three sites---graphically represented by rotations of multiples of $\frac{2\pi}{3}$---this degeneracy can be readily explained by the combination of the abelian group $C_{3}$ and time-reversal symmetry \cite{Landau1981QuantumMechanicsNonRelativisticTheory}.
-For our alternative treatment of this degeneracy in terms of latent symmetries of $\ham$, we perform the reduction \cref{eq:ISRDefinition} over $S = \{1,2,3\}$.
-This yields the highly symmetric matrix
+We now demonstrate this concept by means of the simple $6$-site Hamiltonian $\ham$ depicted in \cref{fig:introductoryExample} (a).
+This Hamiltonian illustrates the minimal prototype of a system with non-trivial latent symmetry. $\ham$ is parametrized by three real coupling parameters $h_{i} \ne 0$, $i \in \{1,2,3\}$ and two on-site potentials $v_{1},v_{2}$.
+The eigenvalue spectrum of $\ham$ contains two doubly degenerate eigenvalues for any choice of these parameters.
+To explain these degeneracies in terms of latent symmetries of $\ham$, we reduce it by means of \cref{eq:ISRDefinition} over $S = \{1,2,3\}$.
+This yields the symmetric matrix